Monitor usage and feedback in Microsoft Teams

 You can also view Teams activity through reports that are available from the Microsoft 365 admin center.
-These reports are part of the Office 365 reports in the Microsoft 365 admin center and provide information about user activity and device usage.
+These reports are part of the Microsoft 365 reports in the Microsoft 365 admin center and provide information about user activity and device usage.

 To view these reports, go to the Microsoft 365 admin center, click Reports > Usage.
 Under Select a report, click Microsoft Teams.
 From here, choose the report you want to view.